Types of Water Contaminants & How to Make Water Safe

 Boiling Water

 Boiling is the surest method to kill disease-causing germs, including viruses, bacteria, and parasites.
-It is seen as the safest method of treating water because you are not adding chemicals into the water during the process, as most other method do.
+It is seen as the safest method of treating water because you are not adding chemicals into the water during the process, as most other methods do.
 It is ineffective at removing toxins.

 Directions